ethereum-optimism/optimism/specs/fault-dispute-game.md

 ### Claims

 Claims assert an execution trace.
-This is represented as `ClaimHash`, a `bytes32` commitment to the last VM state in the trace.
+This is represented as `ClaimHash`, a `bytes32` commitment to the last VM state in a trace.
 A FDG is initialized with a root claim, which commits to the entire execution trace.
 As we'll see later, there can be multiple claims, committing to different states in the FDG.

 ### DAG